Robbins Reef Lighthouse

-The Noble Maritime Collection is the proud new steward of Robbins Reef Light Station.
-Robbins Reef Light Station is listed in the National Register of Historic Places and is of historical significance to Staten Island and New York Harbor because of its location, history, and architecture.
-A well preserved example of an offshore "spark plug" style lighthouse, Robbins Reef primary historical significance lies in the story of Katherine Walker, who took over lighthouse duties when her husband died in 1890.
-His last words to her were, "Mind the light, Kate."
-In 1894 the Lighthouse Board officially appointed her keeper, and she maintained the light station from 1894 until 1919.
-Ms. Walker is one of a handful of women lighthouse keepers.
-During her tenure at Robbins Reef, in addition to her duties as lighthouse keeper, she rescued 50 people and a dog from the waters around the light, and rowed her two children to and from school on Staten Island.
+The Noble Maritime Collection is the proud steward of Robbins Reef Lighthouse.
+Listed in the National Register of Historic Places, Robbins Reef is of historical significance to Staten Island and New York Harbor because of its location, history, and architecture.
+A well-preserved example of an offshore "spark plug" style lighthouse, Robbins Reef primary historical significance lies in the story of Katherine Walker, keeper from 1895-1919.

 The lighthouse is located between Staten Island's North Shore and the Statue of Liberty.

 Originally constructed of granite in 1839, the station was rebuilt of cast iron in 1883.
 The tower is 48 feet tall.

 The lighthouse has six levels: the cellar, equipped with a cistern; the first and largest floor, was used as a kitchen; the second floor was the sitting room and office; the third and fourth floors, used as bedrooms; and the fifth floor, which opens on to a balcony overlooking the Harbor and leads up to the lantern gallery.